 The Syon Abbey Collection is formed of the Syon Abbey Archive, the Syon Abbey Medieval and Modern Manuscript Collection, and the Syon Abbey Library Collection, as well as several smaller collections relating to Syon Abbey.
 This collection provides a unique and invaluable resource for research into six centuries of Syon Abbey.

 The Syon Abbey archive consists of more than 150 boxes of material relating to the workings, business and people of Syon Abbey, dating from 1467 to 2018.
 It includes correspondence, documents, account books, diaries, notebooks, property deeds with seals, plans, photographs, and artwork.
 Records in the archive predominantly date to the nineteenth and twentieth century, and so represent a very full reflection of the workings of Syon Abbey from the community's return to England in 1861 to the closure of Syon Abbey in 2011.
 In addition, the archive contains a significant quantity of material dating from the sixteenth to the mid-nineteenth century, the period in which the community was living in exile in the Low Countries, France and Portugal.
 The archive also includes a small number of fifteenth-century records relating to property, as well as several records created or collected by members of the community since the closure of Syon Abbey.
 The archive was deposited on loan for safekeeping with Special Collections by the remaining Bridgettine nuns of Syon Abbey in 2011, and was catalogued between November 2016 and June 2018.

 The Syon Abbey archive has great potential as a resource for a broad range of research interests.
-Listed below are some possible areas of research, but if you have a particular topic in mind, please contact Special Collections at firstname.lastname@example.org to chat about whether this collection would be useful for your research.
+Listed below are some possible areas of research, but if you have a particular topic in mind, please contact Special Collections at firstname.lastname@example.org to chat about whether this archive would be useful for your research.